 This talk is for all skill levels and aims to make everyone’s life easier through the magic of Drupal Configuration Management.
 We look forward to sharing our experience with you and answering any questions you may have.

 As an Account Manager at Oomph with a background in technology, I help our clients navigate through the entire project process – from kick off, to launch, and beyond.
 Here at Oomph we are all about the people.
 We hire rock stars, we work hard and have fun doing it, and I enjoy sharing that culture with all of our clients.

 Previously the Senior Drupal Architect at Oomph, I have years of experience building and leading successful, cutting edge web projects.
 No matter the position my goals are the same: engaging the open source community through events, making new connections, cultivating new business opportunities, strengthening relationships, and crafting amazing solutions.

 I also head Oomph’s Drupal community involvement by co-organizing the Providence Drupal Meetup and New England Drupal Camp, as well as co-hosting the Talking Drupal Podcast.

-When I’m not at Oomph I teach client-side development at Johnson & Wales University.
-And when not doing either one of those things, I like to spend time with my family and travel.
+When I’m not at Oomph I enjoy speaking at conferences and sharing knowledge any way possible.
+And when not doing those things, I like to spend time with my family, and travel.